 Physician Assistant Profession

-- develop treatment plans and prescribe medications,
+- diagnose illness and develop treatment plans including prescribe medications

-- counsel and educate patients on issues of wellness and disease,
+- counsel and educate patients

 - in specialized settings, perform medical procedures such as assist in surgery